A Traveler’s Guide to Santa Cruz Whale Watching

 Monterey Tours

-Monterey Whale Watching gives you the opportunity for extended 5.5 and 6-hour trips to view Killer Whales.
-These Killer Whale Cruises dedicate more time searching the Monterey Bay to focus primarily on Killer Whales.
+Monterey Whale Watching gives you the opportunity for extended 5.5 and 6-hour trips to view killer whales.
+These cruises dedicate more time searching the Monterey Bay to focus primarily on killer whales.

 It’s time to head to the Santa Cruz coast and spend time on the water with these magnificent creatures.
-You’ll be building lifelong memories with your family and friends while helping preserve this incredible habitat.
+You’ll remember your Monterey Bay whale-watching experience for years to come while helping preserve this incredible habitat.